ALSACATHome

 These lights had disappeared when the Beaufighter turned towards them.

 A summary report of such observations by the intelligence officer of the squadron, Fred B. Ringwald, on January 30, 1945, specified that it had happened at 0:10 a.m..
-The "Foo-Fighter" was off to the right of the plane and in its back to a location coded "Angels 2".
+The "Foo-Fighter" was off to the right of the plane and at "Angels 2", meaning an altitude of 2000 feet.
 The Beaufighter had the code "Travel 34".

 Data: